 Causal Relationship of interest:

-“Dose the number of shootings in soccer match causes higher winning% for a team?”
+“Does the number of shootings in soccer match causes higher winning% for a team?”

 How would I operationalize them into a regression:

 I will randomly choose 10 to 20 teams from all European football leagues.
 Then I will record the number of shooting for every team and win or not during past 3 leagues (tie score will be marked as win because the team gets credit).
 After that, I will put all my data in to regression.